PiggyAwesome/useless/README.md

-Yo mamma is so fat you feed on her junk
+Yo mamma so fat they changed one size fits all to one size fits most